tomcam/guten1.github.io/tutorial.md

 Welcome to Gutenberg!

 > What is the URL of your site? (https://example.com): http://127.0.0.1:1111
 > Do you want to enable Sass compilation?
-[Y/n]: y or press Enter to accept Y, the default as you can tell because it's uppercase
+[Y/n]: y
 > Do you want to enable syntax highlighting? [y/N]: y

 Done!
 Your site was created in "/Users/tom/www/mywebsite"